-Dr Arun Kumar from The York Management School studies the culture and practices of global philanthropy through history - to help us understand the motivations for philanthropic giving today.
+Dr Arun Kumar from the School for Business and Society studies the culture and practices of global philanthropy through history - to help us understand the motivations for philanthropic giving today.

 Tell us about your research

 My research looks at the history and practices of international development.
 In particular, I am interested in the role of large, organised philanthropic foundations and their development programmes in the so-called Third World or developing countries such as India.
 I focus on three things in my research.
 First, I am interested in the cultural histories of philanthropy.
 That is, how can we explain the choices and shifts in philanthropy for social change?
 Second, I research the involvement of large American philanthropic foundations in setting up institutes of management education and training across the so-called Third World.
 Such institutes, I argue, were a result of complex local and global politics of modernisation, the USA’s anti-communism, and post-colonial nationalism.
 Finally, I have an emergent research interest in the evaluation of development programmes.
 In particular, I am interested in how particular forms and practices of ‘scientific’, quantitative evaluation, such as randomised control trials, have become powerful in recent years.